daniel-eder/guild-translation-tool/README.md

 # guild-translation-tool
-A little helper that converts .loo files forGuild 3 localization to xlsx files and back.
+A little helper that converts .loo files for Guild 3 localization to xlsx files and back.

 ## Usage
 Simply drag the .loo or .xlsx file on the executable, it will create the converted version in the target directory.